valentinajemuovic/banking-kata-java/README.md

 ./gradlew codeCoverage
 ```

-To run it for specific project:
+To run it for a specific project:
 ```shell
 ./gradlew core:codeCoverage
 ```